A bit of history

 There used to be some controversy about the nature of the copyright notice that was required by subsection (a)(3) to be placed on copies.
 This confusion was clarified in 1998, when the Digital Millennium Copyright Act ("DMCA") amended Section 108.
 The law now clearly states that any notice on a work should be included on a copy of the work.
 Otherwise, copies should contain a legend that notes that a work may be protected by copyright law.

 There is still controversy over whether Section 108's protections apply to for-profit libraries or libraries operating within for-profit corporations.
 The House Report specifically indicates that commercial advantage refers to "the immediate commercial motivation behind the reproduction and distribution itself, rather than to the ultimate profit-making motivation behind the enterprise in which the library is located" (3).
 Thus, it would appear that the research libraries in our country's corporations were intended to be covered.
 This was not, however, the understanding of the district court that heard the Texaco case; Judge Leval determined that Section 108 would not apply to Texaco's library because its research was done for profit (4).
-Given that nearly all research in this country is done for profit (5), the Texaco district court's definition of when Section 108 applies might have stripped most research libraries of the statute's protections.

 2 Williams & Wilkins v.
 United States, 487 F.2d 1345 (Ct.
 Cl.
 1973), affirmed by an equally divided Court, 420 U.S. 376 (1975); the publishers "won" when the case was first tried before a Commissioner at the Court of Claims in 1972, understandably alarming the libraries.
 Then, the libraries "won" when the case was appealed to the full Court of Claims in 1973, likewise alarming the publishers.
 Ultimately, the Supreme Court affirmed the appelate decision by an equally divided court.